 The advantage of schemes over workouts is obvious, as a restructuring through the latter requires unanimous consent, which can be hard and costly to obtain, while the former can be used to cramdown dissentients.
 Schemes also have a number of advantages over administration.
 One of these is that a scheme can be used regardless of the company's solvency status, so that a creditor scheme can be used to restructure the company before the company reaches insolvency or immanent insolvency.
 Earlier intervention may be helpful in turning an ailing company around.
 In contrast, administration is an insolvency procedure, which is not open unless the company is insolvent or likely to become insolvent.
-A further advantage of schemes, which administration does not possess, is that they can be used to obtain a compromise with claimants against not only the company but also third parties (eg, a person who has guaranteed the debt owed by the company).
-To a certain extent, this quality of schemes explains why '[c]reditors' schemes of arrangement have risen (like a phoenix) from the ashes' in Australia recently.
+A further advantage of schemes, which administration does not possess, is that they can be used to obtain a compromise with claimants against not only the company).9 To a certain extent, this quality of schemes explains why '[c]reditors' schemes of arrangement have risen (like a phoenix) from the ashes'10 in Australia recently.11